Keep in Touch

 The Lingkabau Forest Reserve is home to a level of biodiversity that is typical of Borneo forests—that is, the number of plants and animals is astounding.
 A 2023 study found 23 large or medium-sized mammal species, many of which are threatened or endangered.
 For starters, there are sun bears, Sunda clouded leopards, pangolins, Western tarsiers, deer (muntjacs), porcupines, and civet cats.

-Near this natural treasure is the village of Gana, whose residents once lived in 10 villages scattered across the mountainous, forested area.
+Near this natural treasure is the village of Gana.
+Its residents once lived in 10 villages scattered across the mountainous, forested area.
 They did not come to Gana by choice.
 During the late 1990s and early 2000s, Sabah’s government took the communities’ land and combined the villages into a kind of relocation camp that has become a permanent settlement.
 Some of the forest was protected, and some was opened for commercial logging.

 The community is committed to protecting the forest.
 If the Sabah Forestry Department opened it up to logging, it could be disastrous.
 It would risk serious flooding and endanger the village water supply, essential during the long dry season.
 The forest also serves as a wildlife corridor connecting state forest reserves.